Kratie - The “Sweet Town” on the Riverbank of the Mekong River

 Kratie which lies on the bank of Mekong River is a small province in the northeastern Cambodia.
 It was the part of the Kingdom of Funan until Funan itself was absorbed by Chenla in the 6th century.
 It is home of several temples built in the 8th century, ancient houses built in Khmer style and colonial French buildings.

 Visiting Kratie, Don't Miss These 4 Things

 Kampi is a village which is situated on the riverside of Mekong River and around 15km north of Kratie.
-It is considered as a paradise for the wildlife lovers since it is home of rare freshwater Irrawaddy Dolphin.
+It is considered as a paradise for the wildlife lovers since it is home to the rarest of its kind on Earth named Irrawaddy Dolphin.
 In recent years, the number of Irrawaddy dolphins in Mekong River has been decreased due to the pollution.
 Thanks to freshwater, Kampi is one of the wonderful places to conserve this friendly animal.
 However, the dolphins in this region are not as active as their relatives in the sea because lots of them were hunted and killed in the past.
 They are best to be seen in the early morning, late afternoon and early evening.
 Unlike 4000 islands in Laos, Kampi offers you a chance to approach closer to these friendly animals thanks to the large stretch of water and small boats.
 It’s really interesting when you can hear some sounds like “greetings” from the dolphins when they approach your boat.

 Another highlight in Kampi is Kampi resort where is full of sand, beautiful streams for visitors to relax and delicious foods.
 Moreover, thousands of islands full of green trees make it become one of the best natural attractions in Kratie.
 The charming characteristic of the village located on the riverside is reflected by the stilt houses and the wooden bridge across the river.